We’ve had several customers ask us how to find a good Cable Modem, so I asked Chris to enlighten us:

 Xfinity Cable Modems

-The new cable modems are mostly black plastic, stands about 12″ tall and about 2″ wide, and have 5-6 vertical white lights on them which are about .5″ in diameter each.
+The new cable modems are mostly black plastic, stand about 12″ tall and about 2″ wide, and have 5-6 vertical white lights on them which are about .5″ in diameter each.

 All new Xfinity cable modems will come with 2.4Ghz WiFi.

-WiFi comes in two frequencies, 2.4Ghz and 5Ghz.
+WiFi comes in two frequencies, 2.4Ghz, and 5Ghz.
 2.4Ghz WiFi has been around a long time, and that band can be crowded.
-If you live in an apartment or condominium, or other high density area, you will find that everyone and their mother has a 2.4Ghz WiFi router.
+If you live in an apartment or condominium, or another high-density area, you will find that everyone and their mother has a 2.4Ghz WiFi router.
 However, the 5Ghz band is relatively new and unused – and therefore quiet.
 So if you’re having trouble connecting to your WiFi router, see if you can connect using the 5Ghz band, because that band tends to be much less congested.
-Note that not all WiFi enabled devices are 5Ghz capable, such as some printers which are more than a couple of years old.
+Note that not all WiFi-enabled devices are 5Ghz capable, such as some printers which are more than a couple of years old.

-Here are two modems which Comcast has approved and Chris recommends:
+Here are two modems that Comcast has approved and Chris recommends: